Catherine Cobham

 Catherine Cobham is a scholar and translator of Arabic literature.

-Biography

-She obtained a BA from Leeds University and an MA from Manchester University and presently teaches at the University of St Andrews.
+She obtained a BA from Leeds University and an MA from Manchester University and taught at the University of St Andrews for many years.
+She continues to translate poetry and fiction from Arabic to English.

 She has translated numerous literary works from Arabic to English, including several by the Lebanese author Hanan al-Shaykh.